Explosion destroys coffee shop, injures 3 in rural Georgia

 HOMERVILLE, Ga.
-(AP) — Authorities say an explosion destroyed a coffee shop and injured three workers in a rural south Georgia city.
+(AP) — An explosion and fire destroyed a coffee shop Friday in this rural south Georgia city, injuring three workers and prompting a warning from city officials for residents to avoid the downtown area.

-Glenn Allen, a spokesman for Georgia Insurance and Safety Fire Commissioner Ralph Hudgens, said investigators do not suspect foul play in the blast that rocked the tiny city of Homerville at about 12:15 p.m.
-Friday.
-Allen said investigators are looking at whether a construction crew digging in the area might have triggered a natural gas explosion.
+The blast rocked tiny Homerville, a city of about 2,500 people, shortly after noon.
+Investigators did not suspect foul play and were looking into whether it might have been an accidental gas explosion, said Glenn Allen, spokesman for Georgia Insurance and Safety Fire Commissioner Ralph Hudgens.

-Allen says: “The building is destroyed.”
-Only three employees were inside.
-Allen said they were airlifted to a hospital in Gainesville, Florida.
-Their conditions were not immediately known.
+“We are looking potentially at natural gas as a cause because there was a construction crew in the area digging at the time of the explosion,” Allen said.
+“But right now the exact cause is unknown.”

 Most Read Nation & World Stories